Integration funding support

 The student profile, completed by the school learning and support team and the parent or carer, provides an objective summary of the student's educational needs which, in conjunction with the severity of the disability, determines the level of funding provided to the school to support each student.

 Principals have the responsibility for determining the most appropriate ways of using the funding to meet the identified learning and support needs of the targeted students.
-This may take the form of additional teacher or SLSO time.

 All schools have a Strategic Improvement Plan in which they must show the school community how they propose to use the funds to support students.
 Accountability for the effective use of the funds to improve student learning occurs through the Annual Report.

-For more information go to the disability, learning and support website.
+For more information go to the Disability, learning and support website.